Creams for Varicose Veins cure my varicose veins?

 Varicose vein treatments like Endovenous Laser Treatment (EVLT), as well as Ultrasound-Guided Sclerotherapy work to close off malfunctioning veins with either laser energy or sclerosant agents.
 As those veins are closed off, blood is naturally rerouted to healthier, stronger veins.
 Once blood flow is rerouted, the damaged veins are reabsorbed within the body.

-Thankfully, we’ve made getting the treatment you need easy and convenient.
-We are currently the largest network of vein clinics in the United States, utilizing only the latest minimally invasive technology to treat various venous conditions.
+Fortunately, we’ve made getting the treatment you need easy and convenient.
+We are currently the largest network of vein clinics in the United States, utilizing only the latest minimally invasive technology to treat various venous conditions that doesn’t involve Creams for Varicose Veins.
 If you’re struggling with painful symptoms and want to get lasting relief, give us a call at 888.768.3467 or schedule your appointment online with us today.